DS-10 Birth Affidavit Passport Form

 Purpose of the DS-10 Birth Affidavit Passport Form

 The necessary DS-10 Birth Affidavit Passport Form can be downloaded online.
-This birth affidavit is provided for use by an applicant when an acceptable birth certificate is not available for a person born in the United States.
+This birth affidavit is provided for use by an applicant when an acceptable birth certificate is unavailable for a person born in the United States.
 When submitted, the form must include a written statement by the relevant authority that no birth certificate or record exists.
-Additionally, the applicant must provide a photocopy of both the front and back side of their identification.
+Additionally, the applicant must provide a photocopy of both their identification’s front and back sides.

 Applicants may also submit a birth affidavit along with other records of birth.
 Any applicant submitting a birth affidavit must have personal knowledge concerning the facts related to the birth of the applicant who is seeking to prove their birth in the United States.

 The details to be included in the affidavit should include a brief statement as to how the applicant acquired the knowledge of the birth.
 The affidavit submitted should preferably be by a blood relative older than the applicant.
 However, it is permissible to have the affidavit be prepared by the physician attending the birth or another person with personal knowledge of the applicant’s birth.

 Passport Services will retain all completed affidavits, and any copies needed by the applicant should be requested at the time the affidavits are completed.

 Proof of U.S. citizenship is possible by use of a DS-10 Birth Affidavit Passport Form.
 This form is viewed as a secondary type of confirmation of United States citizenship.
 When submitted with other appropriate early public records, you can submit this form to help confirm your citizenship.
 However, this form is to be used only when the standard long form birth certificate is not available.